Social Security and Medicare: The Twin Disasters That Will "Break the Bank"

 Here, you get an overview of the looming bankruptcy of the Social Security/Medicare system.
 Politically, they are one program, which Congress is unwilling to challenge.

 The unfunded liability of the two programs is now about $222 trillion.
 This is the estimate of Prof. Lawrence Kotlikoff of Boston University.
 This deficit is present value, not future value.
 It is what the federal government needs today to invest in the private sector in order to generate enough revenue to pay off the obligations.

 To pay for Social Security and Medicare, the government would have to raise income taxes by 81%.

-Today, the combined programs of Social Security, Medicare, and Medicaid consume almost 50% of the U.S. government's budget.
+By 2005, the year I started this website, the combined programs of Social Security, Medicare, and Medicaid consumed almost 50% of the U.S. government's budget.
 For a report on this, click here.

 There is no statistical escape from bankruptcy or default, either open or through inflation, yet Congress pretends that this is not inevitable.
 Why?
 Because voters will remove from office any Congressman who tells the truth about what is statistically irreversible.
 The question today is the form that the bankruptcy will take: outright default, mass inflation, or a salami-slicing reduction of benefits benefits.

 A Clergyman's Security Rev. Francis Mahaffy This classic warning against joining Social Security was written by Rev. Mahaffy in 1957.
 It was a warning to ministers, who were being allowed to join the program.
 Today, ministers can opt out for moral reasons in the first year of their ordination.
 They should. . . . keep reading